umd-coding-workshop/workshops/README.md

 3. [Creating scripts](tutorial3)

 ## Fall 2016 Workshop Series
-In the first meeting in the Fall 2016 workshop series, we worked through the first part of tutorial #1 above.
+In the first meeting in the Fall 2016 workshop series, we worked through the first part of tutorial #1 above ("Get to Know the File System").
 In the second meeting (Sept.
-19), our goal is to complete what remains of tutorial 1 ("Get to Know the File System").
+19), our goal is to complete what remains of that first tutorial.
 In the third meeting (Sept.
 26), we hope to move on to tutorial #2 above ("Running Commands").